 Read my country guide about Azerbaijan to find answers to all your questions for a comfortable trip.

 I mentioned it before as well but most cities in Azerbaijan outside Baku haven’t got anything special for visitors on a grand scale.
 You can get done in an hour.
 This stands true for Qebele as well.

 I woke up early and after a quick breakfast and a shower, I was ready for a day of exploration.
 The taxi I had hired was waiting for me.
 (Cost: AZN 150 for the day with fuel).
 I was met by Rasim downstairs and we headed out of Baku.

 Rasim was my local tour guide/driver/travel companion/friend/photographer throughout this trip.

 The skyscrapers of Baku gave way to the poorer areas and then to the desert.
 Rasim showed me where he lived and it almost shocked me to see the area even form a distance, it resembled a shanty town.
-Baku is a big bubble for the rich of the country, the rest of country is very poor with limited resources and sub par standard of life.
+Baku is a big bubble for the rich of the country, the rest of the country is very poor with limited resources and a sub-par standard of life.
 I felt bad for the warm and friendly people of this beautiful country.
-If you feel the same way, hire local people during your travels and stay in local places for your money to actually arrive in the pockets of people who make the places what they are..
+If you feel the same way, hire local people during your travels and stay in local places for your money to actually arrive in the pockets of people who make the places what they are.

 Sadness aside, we grabbed some tea and headed out towards Qebele.
 The drive was smooth with good roads.
-We passed through roads big and small and I realised how similar these places are wherever you are in Middle East and Asia.
+We passed through roads big and small.
+I realised how similar these places are wherever you are in the Middle East and Asia.
 I got the same feeling in Jordan passing through similar landscape.

 There were also pedal boats available for hire but I preferred walking a bit further to see the wild side of this place.
 After 10 minutes the forest around covered me and I arrived at a beautiful spot with the lake water splashing gently at the shore.
 The journey was well worth it, I thought.